cap-tee/morello-baremetal-examples/README.md

 ### bare-metal-example-scpmcp-binaries:

 This directory contains the SCP/MCP binary files in order to run the Morello FVP in bare metal mode.
 See https://github.com/cap-tee/cheri-docs/blob/main/morello/BareMetalOnMorello/BuildOptions/BuildOptions.md.
 It is also possible to create these files yourself, but takes some time to generate. see https://github.com/cap-tee/cheri-docs/blob/main/morello/BareMetalOnMorello/YoctoBitbake/YoctoBitbake.md

+* SCPMCPBuiltWithAPreset0x14000000 - for bare metal firmware starting at EL3
+* SCPMCPBuiltWithNoChanges - for bare metal firmware at EL2 (Boot flow examples)

 ### developmentStudio